CS2103AUG2016-T13-C1/addressbook-level4/docs/UserGuide.md

 Format: `listall`

 #### Deleting a task : `delete`
-Deletes the specified task from the task manager.
-Irreversible.<br>
+Deletes the specified task from the task manager.<br>
 Format: `delete TASK_INDEX`

 > Deletes the task at the specified `TASK_INDEX`.